Portfolio Projects¶

 - My team's projects expands that view to projects involving members of your portfolio team

-- All projects removes that involvement filter
+- All projects removes the involvement filter

 - If you are not assigned to a portfolio team, the team scope is unavailable